-In an earlier study, we examined gender roles in 300 top-grossing G, PG, and PG-13 films theatrically released from January 1st 1990 to September 4th 2006.
-By combining the current
+In an earlier study, we examined gender roles in 300 top-grossing G, PG and PG-13 films theatrically released from January 1, 1990 to September 4, 2006.
+By combining the current data set with the previous one and doing some additional coding, we are able to assess trends in the distribution of gender in roughly 20 years of films.

 Our analysis of 150 G-rated films shows that very little change has taken place across almost twenty years.
 As noted in Figure 4, the percentage of females in 2006-09 is only 2.7% higher than the percentage of females in 1990-95 films!
 Also shown in Figure 4, little deviation in the percentage of females in film occurred across popular PG and PG-13 movies.
-Despite the United States being declared recently "A Woman's Nation," our findings show that the "reel" world of cinematic content - particularly in family films -- is still nothing more than a boy's club.
+Despite the United States being declared recently "A Woman's Nation," our findings show that the "real" world of cinematic content-particularly in family films-is still nothing more than a boy's club.